dbarzin/mercator/docs/model.md

 Having directories and centralized user access rights is strongly recommended for operators of vital importance (OVI).

+*Nota*: OVI is coming from the French military programme law.
+The closest equivalents in EU regulations are OES (Operators of Essential Services, EU 2016/1148, NIS) and EE (Essential Entities, EU 2022/2555, NIS 2).

 #### Administration area

 An administration zone is a set of resources (people, data, equipment) under the responsibility of one (or more) administrator(s).